 - Type in the following:

-Another simple fix you can try is to reassign the drive letter of the USB stick.
+Another simple fix you can try is to reassign the drive letter of the storage device connected to your computer.

 - Connect the USB stick containing your footage to a computer.